iaa-vthitec/redf/docs/index.md

 <hr>

 ## Project Overview
-Create a trauma-informed pre-apprenticeship curriculum in order to prepare program participants to enter a Registered Apprenticeship Program (RAP) with a sponsoring employer.
+Create a trauma-informed pre-apprenticeship curriculum to prepare program participants to enter a Registered Apprenticeship Program (RAP) with a sponsoring employer.

 ## Objectives
 1. Develop study skills